About Us

 Why Crazy/Brave?

+Though we have recently changes our name, Crazy Brave defined our first 4 years of Van life.
 When we started floating the idea of full time van travel, our friends and relatives had two responses: “That’s crazy” or “That’s really brave”…. which we suspect meant the same thing: “What the heck are you thinking?!”

 van parked in a field of prickly pear cactus